Skip to content

 An e-mail alias is a forwarding mechanism which allows system administrators to create and link one or more alternate e-mail addresses to a single mailbox.

-Some aliases are required on all MTA’s, such as the postmaster@domain.com e-mail address.
+Some aliases are required, such as the postmaster@domain.com e-mail address.
 This e-mail address is used to report MTA problems.
-Other e-mail aliases are automatically created on the AXS Guard, e.g. sysdeamon@domain.com, spam@domain.com, etc. The postmaster e-mail alias is linked to the AXS Guard sysadmin user, unless specified otherwise.
+Other e-mail aliases are automatically created on AXS Guard, e.g. sysdeamon@domain.com, spam@domain.com, etc. The postmaster e-mail alias is linked to the AXS Guard sysadmin user, unless specified otherwise.
 More information about the AXS Guard sysadmin user is available in the AXS Guard System Administration How To, which is accessible via the Documentation button in the Administrator Tool.

 As of AXS Guard version 8.2.0, virtual domains have been implemented.
 A virtual domain is either a local or forwarded domain for which a directory service (LDAP) profile has been configured.
 This implementation directly affects the way e-mail aliases are handled by the AXS Guard mail server.